VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 The two functions performed by SEBI in the given case are stated below:

-· Protective function is performed by SEBI: “The SEBI imposed a heavy penalty on Mr. Sanjay Nehra.”
+performed by SEBI: “The SEBI imposed a heavy penalty on Mr. Sanjay Nehra.”

 Question 10.